Screw the Omega

 The flames that had dulled for a time were now beginning to roar once more.

 “You’re going to be equipped with the full extent of my strength.
 Just like Hitora.
 He was interesting.
 You seem the same, Neji.
-It warms my heart to know the Kuroryoushi haven’t all died out, even more so to know my master’s lineage lives on.
-Honestly, I only gave you such a tough time cuz of all the gunk I smelled on your spirit, but from how you tell it, that seems more a sign of the times than of your true heart.
-Plus, a human that wants to end the world?
-I won’t lie, you’d have to break me to a million pieces to keep me from seeing how this shit turns out.”
-The flames around Hyoukiri were more intense now than ever before.
+It warms my heart to know the Kuro haven’t all died out, even more so to know my master’s lineage lives on.
+Even if you're obviously insane… But... a human that wants to end the world?
+I won’t lie, you’d have to break me to a million pieces to keep me from seeing how this shit turns out.
+I was right about you, a treacherous villain indeed,” The flames around Hyoukiri were more intense now than ever before.
 “You better do right by this power, Baby Tiger.
 If you don’t, It’ll possess you.”

 “Wait, aren’t there terms or conditions?
 Other demons make contracts, doll power out based on a word, or a ritual, hello?
 Excuse me?”
-Neji said, a slight tinge of panic filling his tone.“It’ll all make sense when you wake up, kiddo.”
-Hyoukiri said playfully, his physical presence dissipating into the flames. ”Oyasumi”
+Neji said, a slight tinge of panic filling his tone.